 To develop the biodiversity aspect of the University's Environmental Vision, Policy and Strategy, the Environmental Sustainability Strategic Planning Group (ESSPG) established a Biodiversity Working Group.
-The Group decided that the most important task was to develop a comprehensive database of the flora and fauna present in the University estate, as a thorough knowledge of what is already present is a pre-requisite for future planning and conservation.
+The Group decided that the most important task was to develop a comprehensive database of the flora and fauna present in the University Estate, as a thorough knowledge of what is already present is a pre-requisite for future planning and conservation.

 The United Nations declared 2010 the International Year of Biodiversity.
 As part of Durham University's contribution to this event, we used the opening of our new Botanic Garden Woodland and Haymeadow Nature Trail to launch the Durham University Biodiversity Survey.
 Our former Chancellor, Bill Bryson, opened the nature trail and launched the survey in the Botanic Garden woodland on 9th March 2010.

 The Durham University Biodiversity Survey offers all staff and students the opportunity to participate in a survey of the plants, animals and fungi found within the estate.

 Staff and students can upload their records of plants, animals and fungi to the Durham University Biodiversity website, where lists of everything found will be compiled.
-This site will also contain information on short nature trails around the university estate and details of lunchtime guided walks to help staff and students hone their wildlife identification skills.
+This site will also contain information on short nature trails around the University Estate.

 The objectives of the survey are to increase awareness of members of the university to the biodiversity on our doorstep, foster greater appreciation of this resource and encourage its conservation, for the benefit of all who live and work in Durham City.